apl-cornell/viaduct/artifact-eval/README.md

 This will print the compiled program to the standard output.
 The `-v` option turns on the verbose mode, which prints logging information.
 You can repeat it (e.g., `-vvv`) for more granular messages, or leave it out.
+Note that this option needs to come before the command name, so `viaduct compile -v` will not work.

-To save the compiled file to disk, run:
+To save the compiled file to disk, provide the `-o` option along with a file name:

 ```shell
 viaduct -v compile benchmarks/HistoricalMillionaires.via -o hm-out.via